amukherjee1991/amukherjee1991/README.md

 🎓 Education: PhD in Computer Science from the University of Tulsa 🎉

 💻 What I Do:
-I'm a Data Scientist & AI Engineer 🧠💻 with expertise in:
+I'm a Data Scientist, AI Engineer, and Researcher 🧠💻 with expertise in:

-📊 Data Engineering: Building and optimizing scalable data pipelines 🚀 🧮 Econometrics: Uncovering insights with advanced analytics 🔎 🤖 Generative AI & Computer Vision: Creating innovative models that transform industries 🌟 💡 My Superpowers:
+📊 Risk Management & Cybersecurity: Enhancing system resilience against threats 🔐 💰 Cryptocurrency Ecosystems: Studying failures, pump-and-dump schemes 🚀, and exchange closures 🧮 Generative AI & Data Science: Creating models that transform industries 🌟 💡 My Superpowers:

-Automating resume matching using AI to save time ⏳ for recruiters 💼 Developing job description generators with GenAI, boosting efficiency ⚡ by 70% Leading teams to build AI-driven chatbots 🤖 for smarter hiring processes Researching and optimizing blockchain data pipelines 🔗 ✨ What I’m Passionate About:
+Automating resume matching with AI to save time ⏳ for recruiters 💼 Designing predictive models to mitigate cryptocurrency risks 📉 Publishing groundbreaking research 🧑‍🔬 in top-tier journals and conferences 📜 🖋️ Research Highlights:
+I am passionate about understanding and addressing failures in the cryptocurrency ecosystem, with research published in high-impact journals and conferences.
+Here are some highlights:

+📜 Selected Publications:

+An Examination of the Cryptocurrency Pump-and-Dump Ecosystem (2021) – Cited by 79 🔍
+The Economics of Cryptocurrency Pump-and-Dump Schemes (2019) – Cited by 59 💰
+Cryptocurrency Exchange Closure Revisited (2022) – Insights into exchange failures 🚫 HICSS 2025: The Impact of Cryptocurrency Scams on Markets – My latest research 🔗 ✨ What I’m Passionate About:
 I thrive on solving complex problems 🧩 with cross-functional collaboration 🤝, making data actionable 📈, and delivering meaningful insights 🌟.
-I also love bridging the worlds of cybersecurity 🔐 and economics 💰 to make smarter, safer systems.
+I also enjoy bridging the worlds of cybersecurity 🔐 and economics 💰 to make smarter, safer systems.

+🌱 Fun Fact: When I’m not coding, I enjoy exploring emerging technologies 🛰️, contributing to open-source projects 🌐, and mentoring aspiring data professionals 👨‍🏫.

+🌟 Let’s connect and create something amazing! 🚀

 🌱 Fun Fact: When I’m not coding, I enjoy exploring emerging technologies 🛰️, contributing to open-source projects 🌐, and mentoring aspiring data professionals 👨‍🏫.